Get

 What Does Science Say?

-A study published in late 2018 stated that dogs are not exceptionally intelligent compared to almost any other animal4.
+A study published in late 2018 stated that dogs are less intelligent than almost any other animal4.
 However, “Their stunning flashes of brilliance and creativity are reminders that they may not be Einsteins but are sure closer to humans than we thought5.”

 border collie dog playing with frisbee